hashicorp/terraform-provider-azurerm/website/docs/r/logic_app_standard.html.markdown

 * `name` - (Required) Specifies the name of the Logic App Changing this forces a new resource to be created.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which to create the Logic App Changing this forces a new resource to be created.
+* `resource_group_name` - (Required) The name of the resource group in which to create the Logic App.
+Changing this forces a new resource to be created.

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.